DEFRA/water-abstraction-team/coding_conventions.md

 ### Arrow functions

-When we do need to use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), parameters are always wrapped in brackets even if there is only one.
+When we use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), parameters are always wrapped in brackets even if there is only one.
 Also, use _block body_ over _concise body_ *️⃣.

 ```javascript
 const materials = [